zehaowang00/LLMRepair/README.md

 # LLMRepair
-This repository is about the SOEN 691 project.
+This repository is about the SOEN 691 project about Program repair